Photo by Mohammad Metri on Unsplash

-Listen to your favorite song later tonight, and think about the images and stories that came to your mind when the song first came on.
+Listen to your favorite song later tonight, and think about the images and stories that come to mind when the song first plays.
 You’ll thank me later.
-Somebody had to do the thinking!
+Somebody had to do this thinking…

 And about an artist’s written work; between the producers, performers, and song writers, there transcends a synergy of high emotion.
 From sad, mad, chill, excitement, glory and a true toe tapper, we humans emit vibes at the sound of music.

 It can feel so beautiful, but you must agree…

 And when you do, think what images come to mind when you hear a certain genre of music.
 For example, rap, country, rock, alternative, R&B, pop or KIDZ BOP.

 It’s a difficult image, or thought to project on the spot.
 Most genres are generational and have subtypes.

 But about art—it’s a finite expression of the human’s highest attained frequency.
 From emotions, memories, sensations and all that good stuff, art makes life sexy.

 An artist’s journey, from their first playing note to ending chords, draws an emotional frequency that people only experience when creative waves match amongst each contributing artist.
 By each of them sharing thoughts, words and emotions, it results in what illustrates love out the creatives’ compassion.

 The heart is then understood when appreciation is reciprocated.